-Depreciation/Amortization of all exhaustible capital assets is recorded as an allocated expense in the government-wide Statement of Activities, with net capital assets reflected in the Statement of Net Position.
-Accumulated depreciation is reported on the government-wide Statement of Net Position.
+Depreciation/amortization of all exhaustible capital assets is recorded as an allocated expense in the government-wide Statement of Activities, except for that portion related to common use assets for which allocation would be unduly complex, and which is reported as Unallocated Depreciation/Amortization, with net capital assets reflected in the Statement of Net Position.
+Accumulated deprecation/amortization is reported on the government-wide Statement of Net Position.

-Capitalization thresholds (the dollar values above which asset acquisitions are added to the capital asset accounts), depreciation methods, and estimated useful lives of capital assets reported in the government-wide statements are as follows:
+Capitalization thresholds (the dollar values above which asset acquisitions are added to the capital asset accounts), deprecation methods, and estimated useful lives of capital assets reported in the government-wide statements are as follows:

-Capitalization Threshold Amortization Method Estimated Useful Life Intangible Lease Assets \$ 5,000 Straight-line 50 years f.
+1 italization preshold Depreciation/ Amortization Method Estimated Useful Life Intangible Lease Assets \$ 5,000 Straight-line 2 years f.
 Leases: